 The responsibilities of the Board are set out in the PLDT CG Manual and By-Laws.
 The general responsibilities of the Board are to exercise corporate powers and conduct the business of the Company in consonance with good corporate governance principles and to foster the long term success of the Company and secure its sustained competitiveness.
 The major specific responsibilities of the Board include the following: (a) select and appoint the CEO and other officers; (b) determine, together with Management, the Company's vision, mission and strategic objectives; (c) oversee Management's implementation of business strategies, plans and policies, financial reporting and internal control systems, enterprise risk management, compensation policies and programs, and succession planning for senior management; and (d) ensure that the Company has an effective internal audit system, compliance program, investor relations program, communication program for sectors in the community in which the Company operates or which are directly affected by its operations, and an independent audit mechanism.
-The Board Committee, assist the Board in the performance of its responsibilities.
+The Board Committees, namely, the Audit Committee, the Governance and Nomination Committee and the Executive Compensation Committee, assist the Board in the performance of its responsibilities.